As a kid, I remember staring at our goldfish tank for hours.

 2. Increase water movement

-As the air bubbles rise, water rises with them.
+As the air bubbles rise in fish tank, water rises with them.
 This creates a current that circulates water around your tank.

 Do you need an aquarium bubbler?